-We create goals for our business, but also, we encourage our team to come up with personal goals.
+We create goals for our business, but also, encourage our team to come up with personal goals.
 Then, we do quarterly reviews with them to go over their progress.
 The idea behind this is to help our team develop a growth mindset.
 It also provides accountability and motivation to reach the goals, because they know we are going to review it with them.

 In the review, we ask them what they want to achieve.
 Yes, the company does benefit from the reviews, but even more so, it is about the person and helping them to feel fulfilled.
-You spend most of your life doing work at work, so why not try to do and be your best?
-Why not try to be more fulfilled and proud of your progress in life?
+You spend most of your life doing work at work, so why not try to do it and be your best?
+Why not try to be more fulfilled and proud of your progress in your personal life?

 5. Offer Professional Training and Invest in Your Team

 Quarterly training is another thing that we offer our team.
 Investing in the career development of our team members shows that we’re interested in helping to enhance their personal development skills.
 We do this in several ways:

 - In-person training – we bring people into the office that can speak on something that we want our team to learn.
 I have relied on finding experts from my Mastermind, clarity.fm, and local networks.

 - Zoom training – in the post-COVID world, we’ve started offering more virtual training.
 It’s harder to pay attention in this type of environment, but it is still beneficial to offer these types of meetings to our team.